 There will always be something new to learn about chimpanzees.
-2015 marked 55 years since Jane first arrived at what has become the Gombe Stream Research Center to begin her research, and the world has learned so much from what she has discovered in that time.
+It has been almost 60 years since Jane first arrived at what has become the Gombe Stream Research Center to begin her research, and the world has learned so much from what she has discovered in that time.

 Just in this last year, Gombe scientists have produced over 15 publications.
 Researchers have employed new non-invasive methods of examining chimpanzee health, investigated the effects of maternal stress on infants, and further examined the impacts of Simian Immunodeficiency Virus on chimps.
 We have used satellite imagery and GIS technology to aid in great ape conservation, constructing maps that allow us to examine habitat suitability.
 The more we learn about these creatures — their behavior, their habitats, what threatens their survival — the better able we are to protect them.